 - Ask your friends, even on Facebook: are you sure none of your friends has a bike he/she wants to get rid of?
-Explain them your crazy ideas, they might want to support you by giving you that dusty bike they almost forgot they had, or maybe you can barter that for a dinner, few beers, or that old guitar you don’t play anymore.
+Explain to them your crazy ideas, they might want to support you by giving you that dusty bike they almost forgot they had, or maybe you can barter that for a dinner, few beers, or that old guitar you don’t play anymore.

 - Scrapyard: see if you can visit your local scrapyard or junk deposit, people often throw away stuff that is almost new!

-Where to get a bicycle for cheap
+Where to get a Bicycle for Cheap

 - Second-hand stores and thrift shops: those are everywhere and always have a few bikes, check often because nice bikes are quick to go.
 You can also ask the clerks to contact you when they get some new items, again explain to them what you want to do, maybe you’ll get their sympathy.

-- Social workshops: I don’t know if they exist in your city, but in Italy those are pretty common.
+- Social workshops: I don’t know if they exist in your city, but in Italy, those are pretty common.
 They are usually organized by squatted places or social centers.
 We are talking about bicycle workshops where everybody can go and fix his own bike, using shared tools.
 There are always experienced people to learn from and usually bikes and parts that people donate.
 This is another great way to network with like-minded people.

 What makes a bike a touring bike

 When you go looking for a bike to transform into your next touring companion there are a few things to pay attention to, the most important are the frame and the wheels.